 Though they involve different actors and institutions, both typologies come together and exert a looped causal influence on one another to produce different sets of outcomes.
 For example, strong unions and collective bargaining in CMEs have the effect of equalizing income distributions, levelling the ground on which more egalitarian welfare states or social markets are established (Schröder, 2013).
 The way welfare institutions and economic coordination is structured can strengthen or weaken trust in the variety of institutions by affecting their efficacy for equalization.
-The continental European conservative welfare state regimes and industry-focused Coordinated Market Economies (CMEs), for example, are expected to maintain low levels of social solidarity and trust in national institutions due to social segmentation, particularly with high levels of skepticism towards partisan institutions.
+The continental European conservative welfare state regimes and industry-focused Coordinated Market Economies (CMEs), for example, are expected to maintain low levels of social solidarity and trust in national institutions.
 On the other hand, the Anglo-Saxon, Liberal Market Economies (LMEs) and liberal welfare state regimes would be expected to maintain higher levels of trust for market-based institutions as social welfare in these countries depends largely on the market (Larsen, 2013).
 Illustrating the institutional arrangements of Japan's political economy through these frameworks will aid in the analysis of how institutional trust affects trade attitudes.